taccisum/osinit/README.md

 ### Linux

-Don't switch to superuser do via `sudo` because these are some packages(such as .vimrc, oh-my-zsh) only avaiable for user level.
+Notes that don't switch to superuser do via `sudo` because these are some packages(such as .vimrc, oh-my-zsh) only avaiable for user level(unless your really intend to install for superuser).

 #### Install zsh and other tools